Minoru Yamasaki: World Trade Center

 A further design challenge was developing a wind-bracing system to keep the ultra tall but relatively lightweight steel and glass structures from swaying at their upper levels.
 Other contemporary modern skyscrapers had used centrally located cross-bracing systems located in the core of the interiors at the upper levels, but Yamasaki and structural engineer Fazlur Rahman Khan employed an exterior truss system; a network of vertical and horizontal structural elements on the exterior of the towers giving them structural support.
 This external structural support system also decreased the need for large internal pillars.
 The external truss support system and the unique elevator configuration created more rentable space in the World Trade Centers to satisfy the owner's (The Port Authority of New York and New Jersey) massive demand for 10,000,000 sqft of office space.

 The first of the towers was finished in 1970.
 Many of his buildings feature superficial details inspired by the pointed arches of Gothic architecture, and make use of extremely narrow vertical windows.
 This narrow-windowed style arose from his own personal fear of heights.
 After partnering with Emery Roth and Sons on the design of the World Trade Center, the collaboration continued with other projects including new buildings at Bolling Air Force Base in Washington, D.C.

 Yamasaki designed the BOK Tower in Tulsa, Oklahoma with a similar design to the World Trade Center.
 It was completed in 1976 and was the tallest building in Oklahoma at the time.

+He also designed the M&T Bank headquarters in Buffalo, New York.
+He was hired in 1963 by the bank after he was selected to design the World Trade Center.
+The bank headquarters, known as One M&T Plaza, share a similar design to the WTC and was completed in 1967, before the WTC was completed.
+With the M&T Building, Yamasaki incorporated a design that was later fully realized in his design for the World Trade Center in New York.
+The building’s vertical support-columned exterior with larger, elongated windows at the top floors allow for expansive, openwork spaces with no interior columns.